Gurdev Singh Kaunke: Early life

 Gurdev Singh was born in 1949 at village Kaunke Kalan under Jagraon subdivision of Ludhiana district in Punjab, India.
 His father was Gurdial Singh and mother Chand Kaur.
 Gurdev Singh's grandfather, Jathedar Totha Singh was a companion of Baba Nand Singh of Nanaksar.
 At a young age, Singh took the vows of the Khalsa and became an initiated Sikh.
 After completing 6 levels of primary school, he enrolled into Damdami Taksal.

 Jathedar of Akal Takht

 A Sarbat Khalsa was called at Akal Takht in Amritsar on 26 January 1986.
 At the gathering, the delegation of Sarbat Khalsa announced Jasbir Singh Rode as the Jathedar of Akal Takht.
 Rode was imprisoned during his appointment; therefore, the delegation assigned Kaunke to serve as the acting Jathedar of Akal Takht.

 On 29 April 1986, the Panthic Committee held a press conference at Harmandir Sahib and declared an independent Punjabi Sikh homeland, Khalistan.
 Straight after the declaration, all members of the Panthic Committee escaped the scene.
 Subsequently, the police and army surrounded the premises and arrested Jathedar Kaunke, being the only person of significance at the complex.

 Whilst Gurdev Singh Kaunke was imprisoned, Gurbachan Singh Manochahal and later Professor Darshan Singh served as the acting Jathedar of Akal Takht.

+He would be released after.
+Kaunke spent much time being illegally and officially arrested and released.